 Soft Skills for Marketing Analytics

 You have to have the desire.
-This is self-explanatory, but you must embrace data and love it along the way to make more informed decisions about PR, marketing, or even just content.
+This is self-explanatory, but you must embrace data and love it to make more informed decisions about PR, marketing, or content.
 Desire is something that you can’t create.
-You can’t take a course on desire.
-You either have it, or you don’t.
-So when I’m looking to hire new candidates, I’m always looking for that inner desire to want to use data to extract actionable data insights and make better-informed decisions.
+You can’t take a desired course.
+You either have it or you don’t.
+So when I’m looking to hire new candidates, I’m always looking for that inner desire to use data to extract actionable data insights and make better-informed decisions.

 You need patience.
 In any analytics project, 70% of the work is done by a human.
 In other words, an analyst or someone working with data will spend 70% of the time mining, blending, and cleaning the data, building charts and visualizing the data, and then writing insights.
 It’s critical to understand that you can’t report on the numbers without any context.
 Context comes from the human curation of data.
 This also means writing, testing, and re-writing Boolean logic.

 You need platform experience.
-There are dozens of technology providers that can be used to track the media, measure performance audiences, and social media content.
+Dozens of technology providers can be used to track the media, and measure performance, audiences, and social media content.
 Let me name a couple.
 There is Muck Rack, Cision, and Meltwater media monitoring for earned media insights.
 For the last few years, I have been tracking all the top vendors in the traditional media monitoring space.
 It’s not a comprehensive list, but it’s a good start.